LinguaTechnica/herobook/README.md

 **Homepage (AppComponent)**
 - has navigation (routes)
 - has search bar
-- has a list of heroes
+- renders other components, such as lists of heroes and hero details

 **Heroes**
 - have unique page
 - have stats displayed on their page
-- have an image on their page
-- has full CRUD

-**Users**
-- can register (localStorage)
-- can login (localStorage)
-- STRETCH GOAL: can have a favorites list
-- STRETCH GOAL: can add favorites to their list
+- can be updated

 **Search**
 - can search for heroes by name
 - can view search results
 - STRETCH GOAL: has filters to search by: powers, species, and gender

+**Users (all optional stretch goals)**
+- STRETCH: can register
+- STRETCH: can login
+- STRETCH GOAL: can have a favorites list
+- STRETCH GOAL: can add favorites to their list